de-DEen-US

 Domain selection for user profile migration

-Choose a domain controller from the source and target domain to perform the remote computer migration.
+Choose a domain controller in the source domain and the target domain to perform the remote computer migration.

 Computer Selection